18F/handbook/docs/11-help-desk/working-practices.md

 ## Overview

 Respect for our users and clients is one of the primary values in our work.
-We show this by emphasizing helpfulness, timeliness and kindness in our working practices.
+As CivicActions support staff, we demonstrate this by emphasizing helpfulness, timeliness and kindness in our working practices.

 ## Helpfulness